MA615-2025Fall-Tingji/buoy/README.md

 #update sep.28
-#all documents about buoy are in this file and my assignment D file name is Tingji-Buoy-file.qmd
+#all documents about buoy are in this repo and my assignment D file name is Tingji-AssignmentD.qmd and Tingji-AssignmentD.html